Code-Institute-Submissions/ms1_d_r_plastering/README.md

 The site uses Bootstrap to create a collapsed navbar on small devices.
 This enables users to view more relevant content on smaller screens, with the option to expand the navbar if required.

-The navbar also becomes fixed to the top of all pages if a user scrolls down to see more content.
-By doing this, the banner with the brand logo also dissapears.
-This is made possible by utilizing JavaScript technology.
+The navbar and logo banner also becomes fixed to the top of all pages if a user scrolls down to see more content on a page.

 A modal form is viewable upon clicking the 'get a quote' button on any page.
-Although not functioning as a form currently, for design purposes and to demonstrate the user journey it is linked to a response page.
+Although not functioning fully as a form, for design purposes and to demonstrate the user journey it is linked to a response page.
 This provides feeback to the user, once data is submitted using the form.
 The same response page is linked to the contact form (viewable on contact.html page).
 The modal form was acheived by using supporting code from the MD Bootstrap library. https://mdbootstrap.com/docs/jquery/modals/forms/

 An automated scrolling testimonal section is displayed on the home page.
 This is acheived using supporting code from the Bootstrap carousel component. https://getbootstrap.com/docs/4.0/components/carousel/

 ### Future Features

-I would like to add functionality for the business to be able to update their Gallery images, with current completed projects.
+I would like to add functionality for the business to be able to update their Gallery images themselves, with newly completed projects.
 This would need to be via an intuitive user friendly approach, with no knowledge of coding and would require other technologies not currently used in this project.

-I would also like to add more functionality to the services page, enabling the user to click the images on the services page to view more images relating only to that specific service.
+I would also like to add more functionality to the services page, enabling the user to click the images on the services page to view more images which have been filtered only to display those related to that specific service.

 I also wish to animate the buttons used throughout the site, to provide visual feedback to users when they are interacting with button elements.